ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 ### Test Setup

 With the initial shape of our API in place, we are better informed in how to set up our unit test.
 Let's do that now.
+Update `src/app/core/authentication/authentication.service.spec.ts` as follows:

 ```typescript
 import { TestBed } from '@angular/core/testing';